-Brazil's Bolsonaro admitted to the hospital for abdominal pain and hiccups
+Brazil's Bolsonaro transferred to Sao Paulo hospital after intestinal obstruction found

 The country has suffered from a slow vaccine rollout and staunch resistance to containment measures by Bolsonaro's government.

-The president is currently facing a parliamentary inquiry led by Brazil's senate, which is investigating whether the federal government intentionally delayed the vaccine rollout in line with its herd immunity strategy.
+The President is facing a parliamentary inquiry led by Brazil's Senate, which is investigating whether the federal government intentionally delayed the vaccine rollout in line with its herd immunity strategy.